barricadeio/docs/README.md

 --

-# Deploying Changes

-The deploy script will take care of running Hugo, Gulp and the required Git magic - just run `bash deploy.sh` and the site will be pushed to the gh-pages branch.

 # Local Development

 * Run `hugo server --watch` to generate the site
 * In a different window, run `gulp watch` to compile assets
 * The site will be available at [localhost:1313](http://localhost:1313/)

+# Deploying

+Run `hugo` (not hugo server) to update the BaseUrl with the live url.

+Then run `bash deploy.sh` to run the deploy script, which will take care of running Gulp and the required Git magic.
+The site will be pushed to the gh-pages branch.